 Raspberries are a mainstay of the fruit garden and no patch is complete without them.
-Apart from their great taste and easy-going nature which makes them so easy to grow, they are heavy cropping and versatile in the kitchen.
+Apart from their great taste and easy-going nature which makes it so easy to grow your own, they are heavy cropping and versatile in the kitchen.

 They love moisture and will grow well against a shady wall, but are not good in a very hot, sunny position unless given lots of water and a thick mulch (layer of organic matter) over the roots to cool them.

-However there are ways of training them that reduce the amount of space required and autumn fruiting types (see ‘varieties’) are much more compact.
+However there are ways of training them that reduce the amount of space required and autumn fruiting types are much more compact.

 There are two main groups of raspberries, those that fruit in the summer and those fruiting from August to October.
 By choosing the right ones it is possible to be picking over a number of months.
 For example, you could choose: